Things To Do

 Observe whales, seals, porpoises, otters.
 The bluff trails at American Camp are the best places for viewing marine life, especially between April and September.

 Tidepooling.
 American Camp's network of pocket coves along the Strait of Juan de Fuca reveal a wide variety of mollusks, arthopods (barnacles, crabs, shrimps, etc.) and plant life.
+Check tide tables posted online or ask at the American Camp or English Camp visitor centers.

 Watch a sunset.
 The setting sun spins gold anywhere in the park.
 Dragonflies glitter on the English Camp parade ground.